-Paragraph

-Introduction 1.0
+Introduction aragraph

-Scope of this HKSAE
+Scope of this HKSAE .
+1-6

 Effective Date

 Objectives

-Definitions 9
+Definitions

-Requirements
+Requirements .
+3

-HKSAE 3000
+HKSAE 3000 (Revised) .
+10

 Ethical Requirements

 Management and Those Charged with Governance

-Acceptance and Continuance 13-14
+Acceptance and Continuance

 Assessing the Suitability of the Criteria

-Materiality 19
+Materiality

-Obtaining an Understanding of the Service Organization's System 20
+Obtaining an Understanding of the Service Organization's System

-Obtaining Evidence Regarding the Description 21-22
+Obtaining Evidence Regarding the Description

-Obtaining Evidence Regarding Design of Controls 23
+Obtaining Evidence Regarding the Bescription

-Obtaining Evidence Regarding Operating Effectiveness of Controls 24-29
+Obtaining Evidence Regarding Operating Effectiveness of Controls

-The Work of an Internal Audit Function 30-37
+The Work of an Internal Audit Function

-Written Representations 38-40
+Written Representations

-Other Information 41-42
+Other Information

-Subsequent Events 43-44
+Subsequent Events

-Documentation 45-52
+Documentation

-Preparing the Service Auditor's Assurance Report 53-55
+Preparing the Service Auditor's Assurance Report

-Other Communication Responsibilities 56
+Other Communication Responsibilities

 Conformity and Compliance with International Standards on Assurance Engagements 57-58

 Application and Other Explanatory Material

-Scope of this HKSAE A1-A2
+Scope of this HKSAE

-Definitions A3-A4
+Definitions

-Ethical Requirements A5
+Ethical Requirements

-Management and Those Charged with Governance A6
+Management and Those Charged with Governance

-Acceptance and Continuance A7-A2
+Acceptance and Continuance .
+A7-A12

-Assessing the Suitability of the Criteria .A13- -A15 Materiality .A16- -A18 Obtaining an Understanding of the Service Organization's System .A19- -A20 Obtaining Evidence Regarding the Description .A21- -A24 Obtaining Evidence Regarding Design of Controls .A25- -A27 Obtaining Evidence Regarding Operating Effectiveness of Controls .A28- -A36 The Work of an Internal Audit Function .A37- -A41 Written Representations .A42- -A43 Other Information .A44- -A45 Documentation . / A46 Preparing the Service Auditor's Assurance Report .A47- -A52 Other Communication Responsibilities . / A53 Appendix 1: Example Service Organization's Assertions Appendix 2: Example Service Auditor's Assurance Reports Appendix 3: Example Modified Service Auditor's Assurance Reports Conforming Amendments
+Assessing the Suitability of the Criteria A13-A15 Materiality A16-A18 Obtaining an Understanding of the Service Organization's System A19-A20 Obtaining Evidence Regarding the Description A21-A24 Obtaining Evidence Regarding Design of Controls A25-A27 Obtaining Evidence Regarding Operating Effectiveness of Controls A28-A36 The Work of an Internal Audit Function A37-A41 Written Representations A42-A43 Other Information A44-A45 Documentation A46 Preparing the Service Auditor's Assurance Report A47-A52 Other Communication Responsibilities A53 Appendix 1: Example Service Organization's Statements Appendix 2: Illustrations of Service Auditor's Assurance Reports Appendix 3: Illustrations of Modified Service Auditor's Assurance Reports

-Hong Kong Standard on Assurance Engagements (HKSAE) 3402, "Assurance Reports on Controls at a Service Organization," should be read in conjunction with the "Preface to Hong Kong Standards on Quality Control, Auditing, Review, Other Assurance and Related Services."
+Hong Kong Standard on Assurance Engagements (HKSAE) 3402, Assurance Reports on Controls at a Service Organization, should be read in conjunction with the Amended Preface to the Hong Kong Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements, which sets out the authority of HKSAE.